mullinmax/ranker/README.md

 manage accounts and upload new media files.
 The upload form accepts multiple files so an admin can add several media items in one request.

+The admin panel also allows configuring an Ollama endpoint for generating image embeddings.
+Set the URL, optional API key and model name then click "Generate Embeddings" to create embeddings for all media files.
+Previously processed images are skipped.

 ## Docker

 Build and run with Docker: